MorrisPenasso/FacebookApp/README.md

 Start "npm start" command and call "localhost:8000" from your browser.

-Open my video demostration: [FacebookApp.zip](https://github.com/MorrisPenasso/FacebookApp/files/378999/FacebookApp.zip)
+**Please download video demostration into "videoTrailer" directory.**